Rio Quente: Location

 Rio Quente is famous for its hot water springs, which were discovered by Bartolomeu Bueno da Silva (son), in 1722 and received the name of Caldas Velhas.
 It is situated in a region of tropical climate—hot and humid—with rains in the months of November to March.
 The average annual temperature is 23 °C.

-Rio Quente is served by Nelson Ribeiro Guimarães located in the adjoining municipality of Caldas Novas.
+Rio Quente is served by Nelson Ribeiro Guimarães airport located in the adjoining municipality of Caldas Novas.